What’s Happening in Austin’s September Vegetable Garden

 PLANTING

-• Greens- warm season (all month)
+• Greens, warm season (all month)

-• Eggplant (late month)
+• Pumpkin (all month)

-• Squash, winter (late month)
+• Squash, Winter (first part of month)

 MAINTENANCE